samlitowitz/php-new-relic-event-api-client/README.md

-# PHP New Relic EventAPI Client
+# PHP New Relic Event API Client

 ## Table of Contents